WATER SUPPLY AND SEWERAGE SERVICES SURVEY - FREQUENTLY ASKED QUESTIONS

 In these cases, the cost of the project - both wages and salaries paid to employees and materials used for the capital work - may be capitalised, so that the cost can be amortised over more than one reporting period.

 Capitalised wages and salaries and purchases of materials must relate to capital works.
-If there are wages and salaries or purchases relating to the daily operations of the business, they are reported as an expense item.
+If there are wages and salaries or purchases relating to the daily operations of your business/organisation, report these as an expense item (Q8).

-Where do I report capital expenditure that may span across the entire business?
+Where do I report capital expenditure that may span across the entire business/organisation?